jkL970910/EE450_Project/README.md

 # What I have done in the assignment
 1. I built up a TCP connection between the Client and the Scheduler, three UDP connections between the Scheduler and the three hospitals
-2. Read the map.txt (in my code I named the file as map_hard.txt), convert map's informatioin into data structure and stored in the hospitals
+2. Read the map.txt, convert map's informatioin into data structure and stored in the hospitals
 3. Implemented the shortest path algorithm, calculate hospitals' scores based on the given location and assign hospital to client in multiple cases.